How I personalize my teaching style over an online platform

 Are they feeling stuck or discouraged?

-The Socratic method works great for guiding students to find answers on their own.
+The Paper Method works great for guiding students to find answers on their own.
 Occasionally though, students are very lost on specific question types.
 What I like to do in these situations is go over a similar and simpler example in detail and then come back to their original question.
 This works well for me and helps bolster the student's confidence!
 Positive reinforcement is a powerful tool.

 Are they an early-learner?